mlanza/ai-literacy/201/05-tools.md

 There’s one wrinkle worth clearing up.

 So far, we’ve described tools as **invisible hands** — optional extensions that let a chatbot act on your behalf.
 In ChatGPT, this is literally true: the model (the “brain”) lives at the center, and tools are bolted on around it.
-The LLM hosts the tools.

 But the reverse is happening too.

-You’ve probably seen LLMs showing up *inside* apps — in Word, Excel, Notion, or even airline websites.
+You’ve probably seen models and chatbots showing up *inside* apps — in Word, Excel, Notion, or even airline websites.
 In those cases, the tool is the host.
-The LLM is embedded, often invisibly, to power a smart feature or chat-based assistant.
+The AI is embedded, often invisibly, to power a smart feature or chat-based assistant.

 This can seem like a contradiction — but it’s really a matter of perspective.